omahs/golem-docs/docs/Ncreators/javascript/examples/tools/publishing.md

     * Have [gvmkit-build installed](installing-gvmkit-build.md)
 -->

-Note: you can also use npx / pipx tools to run gvmkit-build, the former for not having to install the tool, and the latter for isolation.
+Note: You can also use npx / pipx tools to run gvmkit-build, the former for not having to install the tool and the latter for isolation.

 ## Publishing custom Golem image to the registry (tag-based)

-Note: Golem image tags have a format of `username/repository_name:tag`, where `username` is your login to registry portal, `repository_name` is name of your repository and `tag` is a text that you chose to describe the content/version of the image.
-The `tag` can be `latest` to constantly keep a latest version, or you can use a versioning system and e.g. make it `v0.0.1` and so on.
+Note: Golem image tags have a format of `username/repository_name:tag`, where `username` is your login to the registry portal, `repository_name` is the name of your repository, and `tag` is a text that you chose to describe the content/version of the image.
+The `tag` can be `latest` to constantly keep the latest version, or you can use a versioning system and e.g. make it `v0.0.1` and so on.

-Let's assume for this example you username is `golem`, your Docker image is tagged `golem-example`, your repository name is `my_example` and the version is `latest`.
+Let's assume for this example your username is `golem`, your Docker image is tagged `golem-example`, your repository name is `my_example` and the version is `latest`.

 1. Create an account on the [registry portal](https://registry.golem.network/).